department-of-veterans-affairs/VA_Open_Data_Assets_OSDBU/README.md

-Office of Small Business Development Open Data Assets
+Office of Small and Disadvantaged Business Utilization Open Data Assets

-This repo holds data assets from VA's Office of Small Business Development›
+This repo holds data assets from VA's Office of Small and Disadvantaged Business Utilization